react-grid-layout/react-draggable/README.md

 			// `cancel` specifies a selector to be used to prevent drag initialization.
 			//
 			// `grid` specifies the x and y that dragging should snap to.
 			//
-			// `start` specifies the x and y that the dragged item should start at
-			//
 			// `zIndex` specifies the zIndex to use while dragging.
 			//